 January 28, 2011

-for the silica gel, do we leave it in the little baggies they come in, or cut the bags and let the balls mingle with the flowers? how long should we keep the flowers in the tupperware?Jessica Shen
+Q. For the silica gel, do we leave it in the little baggies they come in, or cut the bags and let the balls mingle with the flowers?
+How long should we keep the flowers in the tupperware?Jessica Shen

 - Edison, New Jersey, USA